oliwierptak/popo/README.md

 There can only be one `main schema` per bundle, produced from schema files under schema folder, because each of the schema definitions will be merged into one POPO object.

-The additional schema definitions will be merged together and added as properties to `main schema`.
+The additional schema definitions are merged together and added as properties to `main schema`.

 _Note_: There can be multiple schema folders, and each can be used as a parameter from a command line or as configuration option.